-Thousands of people file discrimination charges against their employers each year, and even the best-run churches are not exempt from being sued.
-In fact, employment claims against churches are on the rise.
-But preparing for the unpleasant possibility in advance can prevent some employment conflicts and better equip your church to deal with those that arise.
+Thousands of people file discrimination charges against their employers each year, and even the best-run ministries are not exempt from being sued.
+But preparing for the unpleasant possibility in advance can prevent some employment conflicts and better equip your organization to deal with those that arise.

 Sound employment practices help your organization run smoothly and reduce the likelihood that an employment-related lawsuit will be filed.

-To address the risk of such claims, your church should:
+To address the risk of such claims, your organization should:

 Become familiar with employment laws in your state.